Guus Offerhaus: Telstar

 Despite initially extending his contract with Quick Boys, Offerhaus signed his first professional contract with Eerste Divisie club Telstar on 21 May 2024.
 He made his professional debut for the club on 9 August 2024, in a 3–2 away victory against recently relegated Vitesse.
 Starting the match, he played the full 90 minutes and contributed two assists.
 He quickly established himself as a regular starter under head coach Anthony Correia.

 Telstar entered the final round of the regular season with a place in the promotion play-offs at stake, facing Emmen in a direct contest for qualification.
 Telstar won 3–0, with Offerhaus scoring his first professional goal.
 He featured in all of the club's subsequent play-off matches, including a 2–2 draw and 3–1 victory over Willem II in the final round, which secured Telstar's promotion to the Eredivisie for the first time in 47 years.

 Offerhaus made his Eredivisie debut on 10 August 2025, starting in a 2–0 defeat away to Ajax at the Johan Cruyff Arena.

+Utrecht

+On 5 June 2026, Offerhaus signed a three-year contract with Eredivisie club FC Utrecht, effective from 1 July, reuniting him with his Telstar coach Anthony Correia, who had joined Utrecht the same summer.